Jopacorrea/Jopacorrea/README.md

 ## How you doing 😁
 My name is João Paulo, knowed as **Jopa**

-From Brazil 🇧🇷, living and studing in Canada 🇨🇦
+From Brazil 🇧🇷, living and studying in Canada 🇨🇦

 I work as _Digital Marketing Manager_